AsyncBanana/microdiff/README.md

 - 🚀 More than double the speed of other object diff libraries
 - 📦 Extremely lightweight, <1kb minified
-- 🌎 Supports Deno, Node, the web, and even service workers.
+- 🌎 Supports Deno, Node, Bun, the web, and even service workers.
 Also comes with built-in Typescript types
 - 🔰 Very easy to use, having just a single `diff()` function
 - 📅 Full support for objects like `new Date()` and `new RegExp()`